overlord-systems/jai-llhttp/README.md

 ## Installation

-Windows: Download `libllhttp.dll` from releases and place it next to your executable. built with `clang 18.1.8 x86_64 msvc`.
+Windows: Download `libllhttp.so` from releases and place it next to your executable. built with `clang 18.1.8 x86_64 msvc`.

 Linux: Download `libllhttp.so` from releases and place it next to your executable.
 Built on Debian 11 Bullseye (`glibc`).
 Should work on Debian, Ubuntu, and such.
 You can build on Alpine (e.g. using Docker) if you want `musl`.